 You cannot just send push notifications at every hour of the day.
 You might also have users across time zones.
 You need to account for all these factors when selecting when to send the notification.
 Do A/B testing to find an optimal time, and then select one.

 Set expiry to your push notifications if possible, so that messages which were not delivered since the user was offline are not actually delivered to the user when they come online.

 If you are a marketer or a developer, you might have heard this word a lot these days (if not, then you seriously need to read this).
 It’s no mumbo-jumbo.
 It simply means appropriate navigation or content for the relevant action.

 For example, you want your users to update the app and send a notification relevant to that to only the users who are on a specific version.
-The intended action of this notification should be taking them to play store to actually update the app.
+The intended action of this notification should be to take them to the play store to actually update the app.

-Using the Segmentation, personalization, and deep links together in accordance with user preference creates a strong mobile marketing tool.
+Using Segmentation, personalization, and deep links together in accordance with user preference creates a strong mobile marketing tool.

 Successful push-based marketing will be that which meets the consumer’s needs, respects the user’s preference, and serves relevant content.